Here you will find information about MyRight's finances, salaries, fundraising policy and our annual reports.

 MyRight's fundraising policy is based on the values that the organization stands for and MyRight should only collaborate with actors who stand for the same values.

-To ensure that the money really goes to the right things and is useful, we have staff on site in our partner countries who follow up the business in close dialogue with our partners.
-The staff conducts several financial and results-based samples annually, follow-up visits to funded activities, and reviews the partner organizations 'results reports and the local auditors' reports.
+To ensure that the money really goes to the right things and is useful, we follow up the operations in close dialogue with our partners.
+Annually, we carry out several economic and performance-based random samples, follow-up visits to funded activities, and review the partner organizations' performance reports and the local auditors' reports.

 Planning and evaluation meetings are held regularly together with the partner organizations.
 In all our operations, risk analyzes and risk management plans are carried out to minimize the risk of corruption and fraud as well as the risk of not achieving set goals.